DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 During a Rest, players might attempt to repair an item (including Armor), read a book, recover Health Points (HP), or recover Energy Points.
-Recovering Health is a Vitality Check with DC`MISSING`, -1 for each Health Point being recovered.
-Some Powers are limited-use and require recharging associated Energy Points during a rest, at a Primary Skill Check DC `MISSING`, -1 for each Point being recovered.
+Recovering Health is a Vitality Check with DR `MISSING`, -1 for each Health Point being recovered.
+Some Powers are limited-use and require recharging associated Energy Points during a rest, at a Primary Skill Check DR `MISSING`, -1 for each Point being recovered.
 A Player who draws `MISSING` recovers a smaller portion of Health or Energy Points equal `MISSING`.

 Players take turns attempting their respective checks.
 Order is either determined by the players themselves or the last played initiative order.
-The GM determines the DC for each novel goal.
+The GM determines the DR for each novel goal.

 ## Character Creation